C2SM/git-course/advanced/slides/slides.md

 - Only `git push` and `git fetch` talk to the server

 <!--
-Short recap, two minutes at most, but do not skip it: the rest of Part 1 assumes people can place a command in this picture.
+- Short recap, two minutes at most - but don't skip it, the rest of Part 1 assumes people can place a command in this picture

-Walk the diagram left to right once: working directory, staging area, local repository, remote.
+- Walk the diagram left to right once: working directory → staging area → local repository → remote

-The point worth repeating is that Git is not a client to a server.
-Commits are local and free.
-This is why stash, worktree and rebase can all work offline, and why a mistake before `push` costs nothing.
+- Point worth repeating: Git is not a client to a server
+  - Commits are local and free
+  - Why stash, worktree and rebase can all work offline
+  - Why a mistake before `push` costs nothing
 -->

 ---